RichMartel/uscript/README.md

 ## Installation

 Copy all .bcs files into your /scripts folder for the appropriate game (BGEE or BG2EE).
 Within the game change the script to Advanced AI for each character.
+All options within the Advanced AI interface are supported as you can think of this script as an upgraded Beamdog script.

 You do not need to do anything with the uScript_2001-09-27 file.
 I included it in this repository to archive my previous work.